-Other books by this author include In the Forests of Serre, The Bards of Bone Plain, Ombria in Shadow, Alphabet of Thorn, Od Magic, Harrowing the Dragon, Song for the Basilisk, Wonders of the Invisible World, Kingfisher, Winter Rose
+Other books by this author which I have reviewed include In the Forests of Serre, The Bards of Bone Plain, Ombria in Shadow, Alphabet of Thorn, Od Magic, Harrowing the Dragon, Song for the Basilisk, Wonders of the Invisible World, Kingfisher, Winter Rose

 Second in the contemporary Winter Rose fantasy series.
 I suspect you should read Winter Rose before this one.

 In 2007, Solstice Wood won the Mythopoeic Fantasy Award for Adult Literature.